OldJake667/rnn-mnist-explainer/README.md

 # RNN and MNIST Explainer

-Presentation materials explaining sequence modeling ideas through MNIST/CIFAR-style neural network experiments.

-## Overview

-This small repository contains the slide deck used to present the experimental setup and intuition behind recurrent neural networks, image classification baselines, and sequence modeling comparisons.

-## My Work

-- Prepared the presentation source in LaTeX Beamer.
-- Summarized the motivation, setup, and results for MNIST/CIFAR-style experiments.
-- Produced a compiled PDF version for sharing.
+This repository contains a short presentation I made while learning and explaining neural network models for image and sequence tasks.
+It connects basic classification experiments with the larger question of how recurrent and sequence models process information over time.

+The slides were written in LaTeX Beamer and exported as a PDF so they can be viewed directly from GitHub.

 ## Files

-- `PRESENTATION_MNIST_CIFAR10.tex` - presentation source
+- `PRESENTATION_MNIST_CIFAR10.tex` is the Beamer source.
-- `PRESENTATION_MNIST_CIFAR10.pdf` - compiled slide deck
+- `PRESENTATION_MNIST_CIFAR10.pdf` is the compiled slide deck.

+## Why I Made This

+I used this presentation to organize the ideas behind MNIST/CIFAR-style experiments, recurrent models, and the intuition needed before moving into more advanced sequence-model benchmarks.